coopdevs/decidim-module-action_delegator/README.md

 bundle exec rails db:migrate
 ```

+> **IMPORTANT:**
+>
+> If you are upgrading from a previous version, you need to run the migrations again and import all membership types/weights into the built-in census by executing in your production server:
+>
+> ```bash
+> RAILS_ENV=production bundle exec rails decidim_action_delegator:import_direct_verifications
+> ```
+>
+> *It is safe to run the previous command multiple times, no content will be imported twice.*

-Depending on your Decidim version, choose the corresponding version to ensure compatibility:
+Depending on your Decidim version, you can choose the corresponding version to ensure compatibility:

 | Version | Compatible Decidim versions |
 |---|---|